-I'm a huge fan of roasting vegetables due to their simplicity n making and complex intense resulting flavor.
+I'm a huge fan of roasting vegetables due to their simplicity and the intense flavor that roasting brings out.
 Roasted leeks are true to this form and are perfectly scented with fresh herbs in this recipe.

 - 4 leeks white and pale-green parts only, cut in half lengthwise

 - ¼ cup olive oil

 - Kosher Salt

 - Place a rimmed baking sheet in oven and preheat to 400°F.